isralduke/thatbook/19-psalms.md

 > for his name alone is exalted;
 > his majesty extends over the earth and sky.
 > <a name="148:14">148:14</a> He has made his people victorious,
-> and given all his loyal followers reason to praise—
+> and given all his loyal followers reason to praise —
 > the Israelites, the people who are close to him.
 > Praise the Lord!